suika3-community/suika3/README.md

 use of the project.

 Because of this philosophy, Suika3 does not employ a formal governance structure.
-Instead, the project is guided by its lead maintainers together with a community of contributors.
+Instead, the project is guided by its lead maintainers in close collaboration with the community.
+We together with a community of contributors.

+### Lead Maintainers

+* Awe Morris

 ---